ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 ## Merging

-RFC can be merged only after two [Specs Stewards] approve it.
+IPIP can be merged only after two [Specs Stewards] approve it.

-RFC number is assigned before the merge.
+IPIP number is assigned before the merge.

-RFC author and two approving [Specs Stewards] are added to CODEOWNERS file to be automatically asked to review any future changes to files added or modified by the RFC.
+IPIP author and two approving [Specs Stewards] are added to `CODEOWNERS` file to be automatically asked to review any future changes to files added or modified by the IPIP.

 ## Long-term plan